Skylanders: Giants: Plot

-The Skylanders travel to an ancient vault which is said to contain a map to the city of Arkus, but Kaos arrives and attempts to crush the player with falling rocks.
-In an effort to save the player, Machine Ghost sacrifices himself by shielding the Skylanders from the falling rocks using his robotic body.
-Kaos and his robot travel into the vault to find the map, but the map is destroyed as a result when he accidentally pulled a mechanism.
-Glumshanks, Kaos' troll butler, remembers an image of the map, and with Kaos' help, finds the location of the lost city.
-Meanwhile, Machine Ghost tells the player to go after Kaos and find the lost City of Arkus, before disappearing, presumably dead.

-Despite the Skylanders' efforts in reaching the Lost City of Arkus, Kaos manages to reach the Iron Fist of Arkus and transformed into a large Arkeyan robot, preparing his conquest over Skylands.
-The player soon reached Kaos within the City of Arkus, only to discover that the now robotic Portal Master was impossible to stop unless the Iron Fist of Arkus was removed from his grasp.
-With the help of Ermit and the revived Machine Ghost, the Skylander was able to remove the Fist of Arkus, returning Kaos to his normal form and stopping him from commanding his Arkeyan army.
-The Arkeyan Conquertron carries Glumshanks and Kaos out of the collapsing city and to the safety of an island before shutting down completely.
+Despite the Skylanders' efforts, Kaos manages to reach the Iron Fist of Arkus first and transforms into a large Arkeyan robot, preparing for his conquest over the Skylands with alongside the reactivated Arkeyans.
+The Skylanders discover that he cannot be stopped unless the Iron Fist is removed from him.
+With help from Ermit and the Machine Ghost, the Skylanders remove the Fist of Arkus, defeating Kaos and returning him to normal.
+The Arkeyan Conquertron carries Glumshanks and Kaos out of the collapsing city before shutting down completely.

-Post-credits, Kaos and Glumshanks are shown entering Kaos' Kastle.
-There they run into Kaos's mother, whose shadow is only shown, as we are left to wonder what happened next.
+Post-credits, Kaos and Glumshanks are shown entering Kaos' Kastle, where they encounter Kaos's mother, who is only shown in shadow.
 If players complete Nightmare Mode, they are given a scene where Chompies dance and party around the deactivated Iron Fist of Arkus.

+3DS Plot

+10,000 years ago, the dreaded pirate Captain Freightbeard terrorized the Skylands before he was imprisoned in the Chest of Exile, with his sword used as a lock.
+Eventually, he returns to find the chest and wreak havoc once more.
+The Skylanders and the Giants, along with Hugo, Flynn and Cali, must find the Chest by following the clues before Freightbeard does.